About Gemma

 Counsellors may use different approaches in their work with clients.
 Person Centred therapy is the theory that underpins my work, but I use an integrative approach which means I draw from many different counselling models, depending on the individual person and the issues they bring to therapy.
 I work in a way that suits your needs, and what you hope to get from counselling.

-I am a fully registered member of BACP (British Association of Counselling and Psychotherapy) and I follow their code of conduct in my work as a therapist.
-For more information on the BACP, please follow the link www.bacp.co.uk
+I am a fully registered accredited member of the NCPS (National Counselling & Psychotherapy Society) and I follow their code of conduct in my work as a therapist.